HSF/hsf.github.io/organization/_posts/2018-03-21-packaging.md

     - Does this actually work?
 In favour of building everything, once, instead of having to support patching on many platforms.
 - Guilherme - change openssl, it rebuilds, but only for packages with a direct dependency, otherwise not
 - Can nix use system packages?
-No.
+On Mac, can use system libraries for Cocoa etc. No on Linux.
+Giulio: Might be possible to do this on Linux, but not the default.
 - Boundary between package management and development - treat this with care…
 - Graeme: We’re likely missing a few use cases, or rather, stories, that would be useful to enumerate.
 For example, if we have a reproducible rebuild, perhaps we shouldn’t be so afraid of rebuilding.